 The community service competition evaluates local chapter activities that benefit the community.
 SkillsUSA chapters present their best community service project for the year.
 Contestants are evaluated on a notebook which reports their chapter's community service project and on a live presentation, which is given to a panel of three judges.

 Computer Maintenance Technology

-The CMT contest requires contestants to identify and repair computer hardware malfunctions, solve configuration problems, and install common components.
+Competition requires contestants to identify and correct end -user computing issues including configuration problems, operating system failures, boot issues, basic client side network problems and install common software components.
+The contest also includes client or customer facing issues pertaining to intake or resolution of a customer installation or repair.
+Students must demonstrate basic ability to configure & secure SOHO networks, manage client side virtual machines, basic understanding of Windows registry, use of remote assistance software to support remote clients, comprehensive knowledge of commands, and work with mobile devices.
 In addition, the contestants take the A+ Certification exam.
 Their score on this exam is used as the basis for the written portion of the contest, and contestants who pass the exam receive their A+ Certification.

 Competition consists of project coding and output, a skill-related written test and an interview.
 The contestants will receive a packet that includes instructions to the written test and each of the two projects.
 Each project's specifications are written for Visual Basic, Java, C#, C++ and RPG.
 The projects will be saved on the Desktop in a folder called "SkillsUSA Contestant#_."
 All projects will be downloaded to a jump drive or diskette (whichever the student prefers) and transferred to a main station to be printed, both code and screen.